mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/03-variables-and-values/index.md

 ```

 Great, now we can enforce that only values of type `number` are passed into the function,
-and TS can now determine the return type automatically.
+and TS can now determine the return type automatically:

 ```ts twoslash
 // @errors: 2345